Emilyaoc/Nextflow-selection-workflow/README.md

 # workflow parameters
 gene_sequences: /path/to/gene/sequences/*.fasta
 species_tree: /path/to/species.tree
-# species_labels: /path/to/species.tsv # Optional two column file of species and their labels
+species_labels: /path/to/species.tsv # Optional two column file of species and their labels
 run_codonphyml: false

 # Tool settings
-# prank_args: ''
 hyphy_test:
     absrel:
-        01: '' # use defaults
+        U-01: '--branches Leaves'
+        L-02: '--branches CB' # 'L-' prefix denotes species labels should be used BUSTED-PH.bf:
+        U-11: '--branches CB --comparison PB --srv No'

 # output
 results: './results'
 ```

+Hyphy tests are supplied to workflow using a nested mapping.
+The top level key is the name
+of the test, and they key value pair underneath is the output label and settings to use.
+If
+the output label is prefixed with an `L-`, then the species labels are also supplied to Hyphy.

 Override `cpu`, `memory`, and `time` resources by creating a `nextflow.config` in your
 launch directory (where you run `nextflow run ...`), that looks like: